Excavator removing a buried oil tank in Suffolk County, Long Island

 If you find yourself in the situation where you need to arrange for oil tank removal then you will need to contact a reputable contractor, who is both fully trained and certified to carry out the procedure.
 Oil tank removal can be a complicated process and the oil tank removal cost will be directly related to a number of factors that include the size of the oil tank, its location and whether there has been any contamination to the surrounding soil.

 The oil tank removal process will start with the contractor carrying out a detailed site assessment to clarify the exact type of work that will need to be carried out.
-He will assess whether a backhoe can be used for the oil tank removal and the extent of any work needed to reverse or stop any further environmental damage.
+They will assess whether a backhoe can be used for the oil tank removal and the extent of any work needed to reverse or stop any further environmental damage.
 You will then be provided with a free estimate of the work that will need to be carried out to ensure a safe oil tank removal.
 When you have an oil tank removal cost estimate that you are happy to proceed with, there are certain legalities such as the filing of correct permits and organizing an inspection that will need to take place before the removal can proceed.

 The actual oil tank removal can be carried out in one day and will also include the clean-up of any contaminated soil, followed by an oil tank replacement if required.
 The contractor will have additional soil to provide any landfill needed and the whole procedure will end with a complete site restoration back to its original grade.
 The contractor will follow all procedures and requirements in compliance with the Suffolk County Oil Tank Service Regulations on oil tank removals.